AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

     ![Unified connector Storage](/help/forms/assets/save-form-as-draft-unified-connector.png)

-2. In the **[!UICONTROL Forms Portal]** section, select **[!UICONTROL Azure]** from the **[!UICONTROL Storage]** drop-down list.
+1. In the **[!UICONTROL Forms Portal]** section, select **[!UICONTROL Azure]** from the **[!UICONTROL Storage]** drop-down list.
-3. Specify the configuration path for the Azure storage configuration in the **[!UICONTROL Storage Configuration Path]** field.
+1. Specify the configuration path for the Azure storage configuration in the **[!UICONTROL Storage Configuration Path]** field.

     ![Unified connector Storage setting](/help/forms/assets/save-form-as-draft-unified-connector-storage.png)

-4. Select **[!UICONTROL Save]**.
+1. Select **[!UICONTROL Save]**.

 Once you have successfully configured Azure Storage and Unified Storage Connector for storing the drafts and submitted forms, add the **Drafts & Submissions** component on AEM sites page.

 ## How to add Drafts & Submissions component to an AEM sites page?

-AEM provides the **Drafts & Submissions** component out of the box to display saved forms on AEM Sites pages.
+AEM provides the **Drafts & Submissions** component out of the box to display saved forms on AEM sites pages.
 The **Drafts & Submissions** component shows forms that are saved as drafts for later completion, as well as submitted forms.
 This component offers a personalized experience for any logged-in user by listing the drafts and submissions related to the Adaptive Forms created by the user.

 You can use out-of-the-box Forms Portal components to list form drafts in the AEM Sites page.
 Perform the following steps to add the **Drafts & Submissions** portal component: